daveredfern/daveredfern/content/uses.md

 The following is a list of everything I use.

 I generally recommend everything in the list.
-I wouldn‘t use them if I didn’t.
+I wouldn’t use them if I didn’t.
 That being said, there are a few products that are the best I’ve found but I still don’t particularly enjoy them.
 For those, I’ve made a note.

 ## Hardware {#hardware}